A Sample Script To Talk With Your Kids About Separation or Divorce

 • You tell them the practical implications of the separation.

-• Saying how you feel, is okay, but brief.
+• Saying how you feel is okay but brief.
 A word or two is best.
 Less is more.

 Here is a sample of telling your kids about a separation:

-“Mom and dad have something important to talk with you about.”
-“Mom and dad love you very much.”
+“Mom and Dad have something important to talk with you about.”
+“Mom and Dad love you very much.”

 “We have some adult problems.
 None of this is your fault.
-You did not cause our problems and you cannot fix or change them.”
+You did not cause our problems and cannot fix or change them.”

 “No matter what, we love you very much.
 The kind of love we have for you is the kind that never ends.
-We will always be your parents and we will continue to take care of you.”
+We will always be your parents, and we will continue to take care of you.”

 Invite questions: “Do you have any questions?
-You can ask or say anything and I won’t be mad at you.”
+You can ask or say anything, and I won’t be mad at you.”

 “That’s a good question.
-Unfortunately I can’t answer that right now.
+Unfortunately, I can’t answer that right now.
 I know it’s hard to feel confused and uncertain.”

 Explain living and visiting arrangements: Parent who is sleeping outside the home: